chrisma89/CLI-Team-Profile-Generator/README.md

 The application has been built using node.js and ES6 primarily, and uses npm packages such as inquirer, jest, fs and util.
 Upon opening the application, the user is prompted to enter the name, id, email and office number of the manager.
 This has been made possible through the inquirer npm package which delivers the prompts and retrieves user data.
 This data is then used to create an object called manager, which is an instance of the Employee class that has been pre written and exported using module.exports.
 This object oriented programming method(OOP) makes the codes reusable and easy to maintain.

 Similar prompts and object creation is in use for collecting the engineer and intern's information.
 All the classes have been tested using jest test package.
 The tests were prewritten and the codes have been written to pass the tests.Once all the information is collected, team.html file is created using the page-template.js file.
-This file hold the format of the html file and the bootstrap links for styling.
+This file holds the format of the html file and the bootstrap links for styling.
 Custom styling has been added using the style.css file placed within the output folder.

 ## Built with